🏝️ Gap and Island SQL – Advanced Query Pattern Explained

 • Reads more naturally to compare current → next (e.g., “days until next order”).

-• Use same partitioning/ordering rules as LAG().
+• Uses the same partitioning and ordering rules as LAG().

 ROW_NUMBER() OVER (PARTITION BY entity ORDER BY date)